Co-Creating Inclusion, Shifting Culture, Driving Equity

 Qualitative research & data analysis

-I take an integrated approach that combines strategy, assessment, training, coaching, and implementation in order to create culture shifts and transformation towards inclusion.
+We take an integrated approach that combines strategy, assessment, training, coaching, and implementation in order to create culture shifts and transformation towards inclusion.

-I also look holistically at all aspects of an organization in order to leverage efforts and maximize impact.
+We also look holistically at all aspects of an organization in order to leverage efforts and maximize impact.

 Activating conversations around diversity, equity, inclusion and workplace culture in order to increase talent engagement, retention and performance.